VrindaKhemka/Data-Analysis-Portfolio/README.md

 ## Portfolio Projects

 ### Nutrition Facts for McDonald's Menu

-DATASET:
+Code:

-CODE:
+Goal: To analyse the least number of items could you order from the menu to meet one day's nutritional requirements

-GOAL: To analyse the least number of items could you order from the menu to meet one day's nutritional requirements
+Description:  The project focused on analyzing a dataset of Mcdonald's menu with the required nutrients of each item on the menu.
+The dataset included Categories, Items, calories, sugars, carbohydrates and other relevant information.
+The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA).

-Description:
+Skills: Data cleaning, Data analysis and visualization